Frequent Questions

 Students who completed phase 2 of the training program with the required standard of airmanship (see standards outlined in a highlighted "Terms and Conditions" box below), safety and English proficiency, will then proceed to obtaining his/her Certified Flight Instructor license.
 This license is necessary to facilitate the internship phase of our program, which would afford the student an opportunity to work as a flight instructors and build valuable flight time, as well as get paid for this work.
 This phase will consist of 30 flight hours, and 125 academic hours.

 Students, and at this point, a fully-qualified EASA (ICAO) CPL/ATPL-F pilots and a flight instructors, will be offered opportunity to continue their aviation career development by taking on the internship as a flight instructors with our Romanian FTP.
 Foreign students who complete their flight training in Romania are eligible to continue their internship as flight instructors for up to five years, allowing them to gain valuable experience and build flight hours.
-This paid internship offers a salary of approximately €2,500-€3,000 per month (just over $3100 USD per month), which is sufficient to comfortably cover living and accommodation expenses in Romania while also enabling students to start repaying their student loans in their home countries.
+This paid internship offers a salary of approximately €2,500-€3,000 per month (just over $3100 USD per month, after all tax deductions), which is more than a sufficient amount to comfortably cover living and accommodation expenses in Romania while also enabling students to start repaying their student loans in their home countries.

-As an option, graduates of the flight instructor internship phase who have accumulated at least 1,500 total flight hours, including 500 hours of cross-country flight time, 100 hours at night, and 75 hours in IMC, will have the opportunity to obtain a full, unrestricted FAA ATPL in addition to their EASA ATPL (Frozen).
+As an option for those who do not want to take the flyDubai pathway (phase 5A), graduates of the flight instructor internship phase who have accumulated at least 1,500 total flight hours, including 500 hours of cross-country flight time, 100 hours at night, and 75 hours in IMC, will have the opportunity to obtain a full, unrestricted FAA ATPL in addition to their EASA ATPL (Frozen).
 This certification will include a command type rating on either the Boeing 737NG or Airbus A320.
 The entire process takes just three weeks and consists of one written exam, 18 hours of Class-D full-motion simulator training, and a 2-hour check ride for both the FAA ATPL and PIC type rating.
 While this phase is optional, it is highly recommended, as it significantly enhances a pilot's résumé, making them exceptionally competitive among airline applicants.
 This dual certification broadens career prospects, from charter operations to first officer positions, and eventually captain roles with leading commercial airlines worldwide.

 After completion of the instructor internship (phase 4), and FAA ATPL (phase 5) our Caribbean partner in British Virgin Islands (Global Air BVI) will offer our students an employment opportunity as international repositioning pilot.
 This position requires a pilot to work on the part-time basis, performing 1-2 aircraft repositioning flights per month from various destination around the world to North America and Europe using the D-type crew visa.
 The company will provide all the necessary training and visa support.
 Students should be able to build over 500 hours of valuable international cross-country flight time on various types of light piston and turbine aircraft with MTOW below 7500kg (for those who do not have type rating, and skipped phase 5) and over 500 hours on either B737NG or A320 (for pilots who have completed phase 5).